Berkeley Deane Wise: Northern Counties

 Wise ensured that renewal of the BNCR track was carried out to a high standard.
 He specified steel bull head rails of 83 lb per yard laid on creosoted Baltic redwood.
 Wise was a strong advocate of good quality stone ballast, and he developed a quarry near Ballymoney where he installed the latest stone-breaking plant.
 Wise introduced the tablet signalling system and gave the BNCR its characteristic somersault signals.
-His resignalling of York Road Station, Belfast in 1897–98 was the largest installation in Ireland.
+His resignalling of York Road Station in Belfast in 1897–98 was the largest installation in Ireland.
 From around 1900, Wise also pioneered the use of reinforced concrete for railway structures, such as the King's Bridge in Whitehead.

 Wise designed many of the stations of the BNCR (see List of Works).
 His first was Larne Harbour Station, built in 1890 to a budget of £3,000. it had a double faced platform, one side serving the broad gauge line from Belfast and the other the narrow gauge from Ballymena, and a clock with two minute hands showing both English and Irish time, which was 25 minutes later.